nprint/benchmarks/device_fingerprinting/network_device_fingerprinting.md

 is named according to the probe that it was responding to.
 This extra information is helpful when extracting features from the dataset, and is encoded in the pcapML metadata comment.

+The IPs have been cryptopanned prior to release.

 ## Citation(s)

 Routers: